 - <blockquote> <p></p> <div class="lw_profiles_767"> <p> <span style="font-weight: 400;">Living anywhere on campus is great, thanks to the small size of the campus that makes everything easily accessible.</span> </p> </div> <p></p> <p class="quote-author"> <a class="quoted-profile_name" href="/live/profiles/16681-julian-diaz">Julian Diaz BA ’24</a> <br/> <span class="quoted-profile_meta">Los Angeles, California</span> </p> </blockquote>

-- <blockquote> <p></p> <div class="lw_profiles_767"> <p> The best part about living on campus is that it is close to everything and makes living away from home for the first time much easier.</p> </div> <p></p> <p class="quote-author"> <a class="quoted-profile_name" href="/live/profiles/22834-ava-frison">Ava Frison BA ’25</a> <br/> <span class="quoted-profile_meta">Amity, Oregon</span> </p> </blockquote>
+- <blockquote> <p></p> <div class="lw_profiles_767"> <p> <span style="font-weight: 400;">The best part of living on campus is always being close to your friends.</span> </p> </div> <p></p> <p class="quote-author"> <a class="quoted-profile_name" href="/live/profiles/18309-jemma-montgomery">Jemma Montgomery BA ’23</a> <br/> <span class="quoted-profile_meta">Minneapolis, Minnesota</span> </p> </blockquote>

 Student Life